scriptoLLC/mockmailer/readme.md

 A test framework agnostic mock for [nodemailer](https://github.com/andris9/Nodemailer) allowing you to test code that sends mail via nodemailer without actually sending mail.

+Obviously you'll need `nodemailer` installed in your app that you're trying to test.
+This will use that version to prevent any oddities with two copies of nodemailer being present.

 ## Usage
 ```javascript
 var test = require('tap').test;